 INMED’s programmes all focus socio-economic and enterprise development principles that address high levels of unemployment, poverty, inequality and skills shortage.

 Our programmes have been highly effective at equipping youth, women, disadvantaged farmers and individuals with disabilities with the knowledge and technologies required to grow thriving agricultural enterprises that are resilient to climate change.
 Click here to read how we’re empowering women in Northern Cape.

-INMED has worked in the disability sector in South Africa since 2012, delivering direct training and technical assistance in climate-change adaptive agriculture and aquaponics.
 Our 3-pillar model of technical training, access to affordable financing and links to markets enables emerging entrepreneurs of varying abilities to launch sustainable agribusinesses.
 Click here to read more about our projects for disabled farmers in Free State.